 Precipitable Water Vapour (PWV) 2D plots

-In these maps, the PWV has been computed integrating the water vapour mixing ratio from the long-term mean pressure level corresponding to the observatory height, up to 10 hPa.
-In the Canary Islands the predominant presence of a temperature inversion caused by subsidence, helps to trap most of the water vapour below it maintaining relatively dry and transparent skies above.
+In these maps, the PWV has been computed integrating the water vapor mixing ratio from the long-term mean pressure level corresponding to the observatory height, up to 10 hPa.
+In the Canary Islands the predominant presence of a temperature inversion caused by subsidence, helps to trap most of the water vapor below it maintaining relatively dry and transparent skies above.
 Atmospheric water vapor decreases steadily in the vertical and most of the time it is confined in the first kilometers above the surface.
-This is clearly seen in the following mean and median vertical profiles of the water vapour mixing ratio obtained with data from 100 atmospheric balloons launched from Güímar sounding station (WMO station 60018):
+This is clearly seen in the following mean and median vertical profiles of the water vapor mixing ratio obtained with data from 100 atmospheric balloons launched from Güímar sounding station (WMO station 60018):

 Above the observatories (approximately 2400 m height) low levels of vapor mixing ratios are usually found.
 Some days, however, the subsidence inversion weakens or completely breaks down, allowing some water vapour to reach higher levels and thus increasing the PWV above summit.
 This is why ForO system provides this kind of plots, helping the user to trace future moist airmasses passing above the observatory thus compromising infrared observations.
 They also give a synoptic view of the PWV structure at different spatial scales.